Our attorneys have been assisting the Clark County

 If you have any questions about whether or not you are eligible for workers’ compensation benefits in Las Vegas, we encourage you to reach out to a skilled attorney who can examine every aspect of your claim and help you proceed forward appropriately.

 Nevada law also allows an employee to reopen a workers’ compensation claim at any point for the rest of his or her life.
 For example, a workplace injury may lead to an employee needing to train for a new job.
-He or she continues in this position for a few years and then realizes the prior injury has caused a serious medical complication that prevents future work.
-He or she could reopen the prior workers’ compensation claim to secure additional benefits.
+They continue in this position for a few years and then realize the prior injury has caused a serious medical complication that prevents future work.
+They could reopen the prior workers’ compensation claim to secure additional benefits.

 Individuals who sustain work injuries in Las Vegas will likely be entitled to a range of compensation types.